-In February 2022, a Trust led pupil premium review was completed and the findings from this have also informed our strategy for the 2022-2023 academic year.
+In February 2022, a Trust led pupil premium review was completed at Stafford Leys and the findings from this have also informed our strategy.

 Externally provided programmes

 Please include the names of any non-DfE programmes that you purchased in the previous academic year.
 This will help the Department for Education identify which ones are popular in England